Put down that veggie burger. These farmers say their cows can solve the climate crisis - Local News 8

 There is still plenty of grassland here, or veld, as South Africans call it.
 Farmers such as Slabbert are looking back to those immense herds to recreate the natural cycle.

-“What we are doing is trying to mimic nature,” he says, explaining that 200 years ago, huge herds of animals would moved over this veld, avoiding predators in their tightly packed groups. “
+“What we are doing is trying to mimic nature,” he says, explaining that 200 years ago, huge herds of animals would have moved over this veld, avoiding predators in their tightly packed groups.”

 Slabbert says he has rejuvenated the land by drastically increasing his cattle herd.
 He hems the animals into a rectangular patch of grassland with a low-current wire.
 For several hours, they eat all of the grasses they can find before the wire lifts, and the cattle rapidly move into a new section.